an0n4ce/CTF-Write-Ups/SHELL-CTF-21/Login/README.md

 ![](img/02.png)

-From the soucecode we know there is a function called `checkIt()` also source is from `main.js`. let's check it.
+From the sourcecode, we know there is a function called `checkIt()` also source is from `main.js`. let's check it.

 ![](img/2.png)